Mirabbas Gasimov: Biography

-Mirabbas Gasimov was born in Narimankend village (now Gobustan city) of Shamakhy in 1939.
-In 1956, Gasimov had entered the faculty of physics-mathematics of Azerbaijan State University (now Baku State University).
+Mirabbas Gasymov was born in Narimankend village (now Gobustan city) of Shamakhy in 1939.
+In 1956, Gasymov had entered the faculty of physics-mathematics of Azerbaijan State University (now Baku State University).
 In 1958, he was transferred to the appropriate faculty of M. V. Lomonosov Moscow State University.
 In 1961, after graduating from his education, he was kept in post-graduate courses of MSU.
-From this period, M. Gasimov's scientific work was beginning (his research adviser had become F. A. Berezin) and mainly it consisted from B. M. Levitan's investigation which he thought him as himself teacher.
-B. Levitan gave high value to Mirabbas Gasimov's works in one's turn, he approached lovingly him like himself most talented student.
+From this period, M. Gasymov's scientific work was beginning (his research adviser had become Felix Berezin) and mainly it consisted from Boris Levitan's investigation which he thought him as himself teacher.
+B. Levitan gave high value to Mirabbas Gasymov's works in one's turn, he approached lovingly him like himself most talented student.

 Scientific work

 Mirabbas Gasimov's main works had belonged to obstinate problems of spectral analysis and theory of non-selfadjoint differential operators for classes of different differential operator.

 In 1964, M. G. Gasimov defended master's thesis of "Definition of Sturm–Liouville differential equation with respect to two spectra in Academic Council of the faculty of Mechanics-Mathematics of MSU.
 Work had been estimated as "Spectacular Work" according to special decision of Academic Council.
 In the same year, he went to work as an assistant to Moscow Physical Technical Institute and in 1965, he was assigned as a senior lecturer to the Department Mathematics of F. E. Dzerzhinskiy Military Engineering Academy with competition way.

 In 1967, M. Gasimov defended thesis for doctor's degree according physics-mathematics sciences in theme of "Some problems of theory of selfadjoint and non-selfadjoint differential operators in MSU" and this dissertation was translated into English in United States.
 Famous mathematicians, A. Q. Kostyuchenko, V. A. Marchenko, M. A. Naymark had been official opponents.
 From September 1968 he had become professor position of ASU.
 From 1972 (until 2007) he had become the chief of chair of Applied Mathematics.
 In 1970–76, he became the head of Department Partial Differential Equations in the Institute of Mathematics and Mechanics of the Academy of Sciences of Azerbaijan.

 In 1980, M. Gasimov was elected a corresponding member of the Academy of Sciences of Azerbaijan, in 1989, he became an active member (academician) of Academy of Sciences of Azerbaijan.

 In 1990–92, he became the rector of BSU.
 In this period, attached to the university Applied Mathematic Scientific Experience Institute was created, and as main purpose he aimed to bring together mathematicians and mechanics.
 In different years, he held the posts of the dean of Mechanics Math and Applied Mathematics and Cybernatics of BSU, and the first deputy minister of education.
 In 1990–95, he became the deputy of the Supreme Soviet of Republic of Azerbaijan.

 M. Gasimov had become honorary doctor of Egey-Izmir and Selcuk-Konya University of Turkey.